-Two centuries after the Nermanis food, the climate of central Cinazan stabilized, becoming more temperate, replacing the severe drought conditions experienced after the sea's disappearance.
-Today, the old seabed is a rich fertile basin supplying the grain requirements of the entire Khazarkar Empire and some.
+Two centuries after the Nermanis flood, the climate of central Cinazan stabilized.
+It had become more temperate, verdant in areas the sea left behind.
+The old seabed became a rich fertile basin that today fulfills the grain requirements of the Khazarkar Empire and some.